-- Seed Starter Mix The medium that is used to germinate seeds is a soilless mix.
+- Seed-starter mix.
+The medium that is used to germinate seeds is a soilless mix.
 It’s usually peat moss, vermiculite, perlite, or coir depending on who makes it.
-In any case, the advantages are the same: good drainage, lightweight, and no surprise diseases.
+In any case, the advantages are the same: good drainage, light weight, and no surprise diseases.

-- Light You’re going to need a light source sooner or later (after the seedlings show up), so you might as well think about it now.
+- Light.
+You’re going to need a light source sooner or later (after the seedlings show up), so you might as well think about it now.
 Let’s talk about “grow” lights for a moment.
 These are special lights that contain the full color spectrum.
 They’re also expensive.
 Do you need these to start seedlings if they’re going to be hardened off and live the rest of their lives outside?
 No, you do not.
 Grow lights become important when you expect a plant to continue to grow, flower, and produce right there.
-But not for starting seedlings.
-Grab yourself some ordinary fluorescent shop lights and fixtures and hang them over the seedlings (very close to the top of the plants).
+But they’re not necessary for starting seedlings.
+Grab yourself some ordinary fluorescent shop lights and fixtures, and hang them over the seedlings (very close to the top of the plants).
 If you hang them from chains, you can move them up little by little as the plants grow.
 Can you put them in a sunny window?
 Sure, but my experiences with this technique have always ended in leggy, wimpy plants.

 - Water.
 You want good humidity to surround the seeds before they germinate, so keep the soil mix damp and perhaps covered with a plastic lid or something similar.
 Remove the lid once the seedlings have popped up, and water sparingly.
 Don’t let the soil dry out—but remember that overwatering can do seedlings in just as easily.